AnamikaDinesh/Summer_Olympics_Assignment/README.md

 # Summer_Olympics_Assignment
-Skill India AI/ML Internship:-  This repository is having all the codes with json files for used in AI/ML skill India Scholarship by Elite Techno Groups.Summer Olympics Data Analysis Assignment Data analysis and manipulation tool pandas is used.
-Bar graph is also plotted using Pandas for better representation of data analysis.
+Skill India AI/ML Internship:-

+This repository is having codes for Assignment on  Summer Olympics Data Analysis forAI/ML skill India Scholarship by Elite Techno Groups.

+This Assignment on Summer Olympics Data Analysis using pandas and numpy.
+Data analysis is done with Bar Graph Representation.